ghiliweld/writings/principles.md

 - Ignore preconceived notions: preconceived notions get in the way of creating new things
 - Form follows function: to add on the point above, design should suit the product, nothing more nothing less
 - Ego is the downfall of a good product: remove your product from the equation, regardless of whether it's bad business to do  so. quiet products >>>>> attention-seeking products.
-- accessibility = bug free: if it's not accessible to everyone, your product is buggy. go back and fix it.
+- Accessibility = bug free: if it's not accessible to everyone, your product is buggy. go back and fix it.
 - Build for efficiency: users should not be encouraged to stay for long stretches of time
 - Build for interest: users should be encouraged to come back frequently
 - Build the future you want to see
 - Power for everyone: Every user should be able to become a power user, UX is key here
+- There's a time for starting from scratch, and a time for using good glue

 [Some other tenets I like](https://hipcityreg.substack.com/p/developing-my-personal-product-language)